-The number of Americans choosing to work for themselves rather than someone else is on the rise, new research shows.
+The trend of Americans choosing to work for themselves doesn't appear to be dying down anytime soon, new research finds.